noahgildersleeve/ansible-playbooks/rancher_docker/README.md

 runcmd:
   # This is needed to activate SLES
   - sudo SUSEConnect -r REGCODE -e emailAddress@email.com
-  # This is for the rancher deploy
+  # This is for the rancher_docker deploy
   - sudo SUSEConnect --product sle-module-containers/15.5/x86_64
   - SUSEConnect --product sle-module-public-cloud/15.5/x86_64
   # This is needed for the GPU deployment